rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W1.md

 ## 1.2 Where do images come from?

-There are several different things where pictures can come from:
+There are several things where pictures can come from:

 - Digital cameras
 - MRI scanners